 We are all different, which is a point not overlooked by the courts during the compensation decision-making process.
 The courts will assess each claim on its own particular facts and therefore if one claimant recovers more quickly than another, the damages will be reflected accordingly.
 It is important to note here that “psychological injuries” may also follow from an accident, which may increase the damages awarded.
 An example would be someone developing a fear of driving, or having panic attacks upon seeing or hearing a certain piece of equipment that was involved in the initial accident.

-When a personal injury claim is settled either in court or out of court, the most common way the compensation payment is made is by a lump sum award in full and final settlement of the claim.
-Once an award is accepted, there can be no further compensation at a later time (unless the claim is settled by provisional damages often found in industrial injury claims such as asbestos related injuries).
+When a personal injury claim is settled either in court or out of court, the most common way the compensation payment is made is a lump sum award in full and final settlement of the claim.
+Once an award is accepted, there can be no further compensation at a later time (unless the claim is settled by provisional damages often found in industrial injury claims such as asbestos-related injuries).

 - Quantifying losses in practice – expert evidence